UnknownClient03/321/README.md

    - Launch Android Studio.
    - Click on Open an existing Android Studio project.
    - Navigate to the directory where you extracted the ZIP file and select the project folder.

+## Database Setup

+To set up the database for the app, follow these steps:

+1. Create the Database and Tables

+   - Open your SQL Server management tool
+     - SQL Server Management Studio (if using PC)
+     - Azure Data Studio (if using macOS)
+   - Execute the create.sql file to create the necessary tables in the database named BlueBookDB.

+2. Set User Permissions
+   - Execute the users.sql file to grant permissions to the user that will access the database for the app.

 ## Running the App